sbhtkx/PointAndClick3/README.md

 PointAndClick3

-A "point and click" game that it main character is a vampire.
+A "point and click" game that its main character is a vampire.